andresr27/flask-demo-service/README.md

 # Demo services

 ## Flask-demo in python
 Very simple hello world python Flask application used for testing monitoring related libraries.
 At the moments it includes:

-    Basic Liveness/Readyness checks
+- Basic Liveness/Readyness checks
-    Structured json logging
+- Structured json logging
-    To Do  - Expose metric for Prometheus
+- Expose metric for Prometheus - To Do
-    To Do  - Canary deployment with Actions
+- Canary deployment with Actions - To Do
+- Validate metrics with Zabbix - To Do
+- Send logs to Opensearch - To Do

-### Set the environment
+### Set the environment for local devlopment

     virtualenv env
     source env/bin/activate
     pip install -r app/requirements.txt
-    export AWS_PROFILE="wd_test_devops"
-    aws sso login
-    source .env

 ### Run locally
     python main.py